-The M.A. in Language and Communication is a professionally-oriented program that equips its graduates with the skills and experience necessary for applying linguistics to real world problems.
-As part of the Linguistics community at Georgetown, the MLC’s faculty, staff and students are committed to the Department’s vision of unique pluralism.
+The M.A. in Language and Communication is a professionally-oriented program that equips graduates with the skills and experience necessary for applying linguistics to real world problems.
+As part of the Linguistics Department at Georgetown University, MLC faculty, staff and students are committed to the Department’s vision of unique pluralism.

 Department of Linguistics Mission Statement